daisy/pipeline/modules/scripts/dtbook-to-daisy3/doc/index.md

 # DTBook to DAISY 3

-Converts multiple DTBooks to DAISY 3 format.
+Transforms DTBook into DAISY 3 format.

 ## Synopsis